 You might wish to purchase a notebook for taking notes.
 You might wish to buy some of the books on any reading list provided.

 When I've finished, what course can I do next?

 Women in art: 1900-1960

-Curating and collecting contemporary art in the UK
+Cabinets to White Cubes: a history of collecting art in the UK

 Friday Lates: 'The future is now', an introduction to video art.

 Chantal Condron is a curator, teacher and writer with a dedicated focus on audienceengagement and enjoyment of art.
 As the UK Government Art Collection’s first curator of publicengagement, she led education and public programmes at the University of Hull, WhitechapelGallery and Birmingham Museum and Art Gallery, and delivered art talks at the Britishembassies in Paris, Vienna and Washington DC.
 She teaches Art History at City Lit, in additionto teaching the subject as part of City Lit’s Ceramics Diploma course.
 She is also an Art Historytutor for WEA London, and teaches 'A level' Art History to London secondary school students.
 Chantal has worked widely in the public and private arts sector for nearly 30 years including at Tate, Sotheby's, Visiting Arts, Arts and Business and University of London Library.
 She holds a BA in 20th century and non-western art from the University of East Anglia; and an MA in Asian art from SOAS, University of London.
 Author of 'Peter Hedegaard', the first monograph on the London-based Danish abstract artist who exhibited in the 1960s and ‘70s (Rocket Gallery, London, 2019), Chantal continues to contribute commissioned exhibition texts and reviews.